smpdshukla/Deep-fake-Audio-Detection/README.md

 5. **Scalable and Extendable:** The architecture is modular, allowing easy integration with new models, datasets, or cloud deployment platforms.

 ## ▶️ Usage
-Run the Flask/Streamlit app.
+1.Run the Flask/Streamlit app.

-python app.py or streamlit run app.py.
+2.python app.py or streamlit run app.py.

-Upload an audio file via the interface.
+3.Upload an audio file via the interface.

-View prediction — whether the audio is Real or Deepfake.
+4.View prediction — whether the audio is Real or Deepfake.

 ## 📊 Models Used
 **1.CNN**: Captures spectral features from audio signals.

 **2.RNN & GRU**: Models sequential dependencies in audio.

 **3.BiLSTM**: Learns temporal context in both directions.

 **4.XGBoost**:Learns from extracted numerical features, leveraging gradient boosting for robust feature importance analysis.

 ## 📈 Future Improvements
 1.Support for multilingual audio.

 2.Real-time streaming detection.

 3.Cloud deployment for scalability.

 4.Integration of Explainable AI (XAI) for transparency.